NativeScript/docs/content/core/tracing.md

    // Add a trace message
    Trace.write('This is a simple message', 'category')
-   // Add a trace message with a given message type Trace.write('This is an error message', 'category2'.Trace.messageType.error)
+   // Add a trace message with a given message type Trace.write('This is an error message', 'category2', Trace.messageType.error)
    ```

 4. When your app is in production, you can now simply disable tracing and all `Trace.write()` calls will be ignored.